 - ICBA supports transparency regarding the legal theories and methodologies used when enforcing fair lending laws while preserving the confidentiality of specific community bank information.
 Analytical methods used to evaluate fair lending law compliance must be disclosed.

 - ICBA opposes any cause of action under the fair lending laws for disparate impact that relies on statistical disparity alone without a robust causal connection to a specific policy or practice.
 ICBA supports amending the fair lending laws to clarify that disparate impact without a finding of intentional discrimination does not violate fair lending.

 - ICBA opposes the use of statistical disparity alone to enforce fair lending laws against indirect auto lenders to combat the discriminatory behavior of auto dealers.

-- The CFPB should establish a process for consulting with financial regulators and receiving public input with respect to any guidance it publishes regarding indirect auto lending
+- The CFPB should establish a process for consulting with prudential regulators and receiving public input with respect to any guidance it publishes regarding indirect auto lending.

 Community banks have a strong track record of providing access to credit in the communities in which they are located and take their fair lending obligations very seriously.
 A recent trend of increased scrutiny and changed methodologies in fair lending exams and investigations has resulted in “false positive” findings of disparate treatment, thus requiring the affected community banks to spend large amounts of time and money in disproving false fair lending allegations.
-Community banks are particularly vulnerable to such allegations.
-While large, conventional lenders typically take a “check list” approach to granting credit, community banks, by contrast, are committed to working with their customers to provide customized loans under exceptional circumstances.
-Unfortunately, this form of “exception lending” raises red flags and too often draws fair lending allegations.
+Community banks are particularly vulnerable to such allegations because they are committed to working with their customers to provide customized loans under exceptional circumstances.
+This raises red flags and too often draws fair lending allegations.

 Staff Contact: Lilly Thomas